You are here:

 - Compression or non-compression: Compression shorts or liners are boxer briefs that hug your skin more than regular underwear.
 By “compressing” your muscles, the compression liners help blood circulate to repair and build new muscle.
 Most athletic or gym shorts will tout their compression liners; however, if you don’t intend to wear them during workouts, the compression liner might feel restrictive or overly tight.
 Compression liners are underwear themselves; you don’t wear underwear underneath compression shorts.

-- Prices: In this category, expect to pay $60 to $90, although the $50 range is possible when combined with sales.
+- Prices: In this category, expect to pay $60 to $90 for shorts and over $100 for pants.
+Always be on the lookout for sales so you can snag a great deal.
 Anything below $40 may indicate a lower quality or inferior product, although always perform your research!

 What brands sell shorts with built-in underwear?